Fields of study

 - Thewissen, S., Nolan, B., Lazzati, A. “‘Middle’ household incomes across OECD countries up to and through the Great Recession: Decomposing by source“, Paper presented at the 34th IARIW General Conference, August 21-27, 2016

-- Thewissen, S., Salverda, W. “Wage moderation, flexibility, and the middle class: Evidence from linked tax and survey data from the Netherlands”
+- Thewissen, S., Salverda, W. “Wage moderation, flexibility, and the middle class: Evidence from linked tax and survey data from the Netherlands” (under review for Oxford University Press book chapter)

 - Thewissen S., Van Vliet, O., Wang, C. (2013) “Sectorale loonongelijkheid en werkgelegenheid in internationaal perspectief tussen 1985 en 2005“, TPEdigitaal 7: 3 139–160